azavea/courage-lulc/README.md

 # Scripts for Land Cover Classification

-This repo contains scripts for the supervised classification of land cover in Iraq, Lebanon, and Syria.
+This repo contains scripts for the supervised classification of land cover (forest, urban, agriculture) in Iraq, Lebanon, and Syria.

 ## modis-bootstrap
 In [modis-bootstrap](modis-bootstrap), sources which enable bootstrapping